-Concha joined the Friends staff in 2014, but her connection goes much deeper.
+Concha joined the Friends staff in 2014.
 As a high school student, she assisted Friends with a water quality monitoring program.
 She developed an appreciation for the outdoors through recreation and through her volunteer experience, as she traveled to new beautiful places collecting water samples.

 She holds a B.A. in Latin American Studies from Yale University.
 After college, she worked as a home-school liaison with the Shenandoah Valley Migrant Education Program, an editorial assistant for the Institute for Children, Poverty, and Homelessness, and as an adult ESOL instructor.